Seoul, Korea, 2023

 Each newsletter falls into one of the following categories:

 # Travelogues: essays on destinations, cultures, and my nomadic life.
 This is the majority of what I publish.
-I’ve written on the Galápagos, Japan, Italy, Vietnam, Colombia, France, Sri Lanka, Bali, Korea, the Netherlands, and the United States.
+I’ve written on the Galápagos, Japan, Italy, Vietnam, Peru, Colombia, France, Sri Lanka, Bali, Korea, the Netherlands, Mexico, and the United States.

-🔎 How Whatever: life hack essays such as “How to Feel at Home in a Foreign Country” and “How to Calm Anxiety by Learning New Languages.”
+🔎 How to Whatever: life hack essays such as “How to Feel at Home in a Foreign Country” and “How to Calm Anxiety by Learning New Languages.”
 I veer toward existential questions, but also give practical advice on packing and staying connected abroad.

 🖇️ The Writing Life: essays to empower you on your journey toward publication.
 For example: A Route to Being Less Fearful and More Authentic or Life-Changing Advice from a Literary Agent: Break Down the Wall.